bmwcarit/joynr/wiki/JavaSettings.md

 ### `PROPERTY_SEND_MSG_RETRY_INTERVAL_MS`
 The message router sends joynr messages through different messaging middlewares (WebSockets, HTTP, MQTT, ...) using middleware-specific messaging stubs.
 On transmission errors the message router initiates a retransmission.

 If the messaging stub does not provide information on when to retry message transmission, the message router will use the send message retry interval defined by this property to delay the message transmission and start a new transmission attempt.
-Multiple unsuccessful retransmittion attempts will add an additional exponential backoff to delay message transmission.
+Multiple unsuccessful retransmission attempts will add an additional exponential backoff to delay message transmission.

+The message router tries to resend a message until its TTL expires or the maximum number of retries is reached, see `PROPERTY_ROUTING_MAX_RETRY_COUNT`.

 * **OPTIONAL**
 * **Type**: long
 * **User property**: `joynr.messaging.sendmsgretryintervalms`
 * **Default value**: `3000`

+### `PROPERTY_ROUTING_MAX_RETRY_COUNT`
+The message router sends joynr messages through different messaging middlewares (WebSockets, HTTP, MQTT, ...) using middleware-specific messaging stubs.
+On transmission errors the message router initiates a retransmission until the message's TTL expires.

+If `PROPERTY_ROUTING_MAX_RETRY_COUNT` is set, this value is used as upper bound on the number of send retries.
+If either the message's TTL expires or the maximum number of retries is reached, no further retransmission attempts are initiated and the message is dropped with an error log message.

+* **OPTIONAL**
+* **Type**: long
+* **User property**: `joynr.messaging.routingmaxretrycount`
+* **Default value**: `-1` (retry count is not taken into account)

 ### PROPERTY_CAPABILITIES_FRESHNESS_UPDATE_INTERVAL_MS